 I can't say I had major regrets when the French movie Blue is the Warmest Color, by Abdellatif Kechiche, didn't win a Golden Globe

 and wasn't nominated for an Oscar.
-Had the controversial movie about a lesbian relationship not won the Palme d'Or in Cannes and split another Palme d'Or between the two actresses — LĂ©a Leydoux and comparative newcomer
+Had the controversial movie about a lesbian relationship not won the Palme d'Or in Cannes and split another Palme d'Or between the two actresses — LĂ©a Seydoux and comparative newcomer

 AdĂ¨le Exarchopoulos — the film might never have floated up to fame like a hot balloon.
 I didn't find myself more than mildly engaged by the story of a mismatched couple: Emma, ambitious young artist, seasoned lesbian and free